 Total Miles Hiked: 29.5 miles

-The swinging bridge overlooking the Upper River Gorge is a fun way to start Jay Cooke State Park Hiking Club Trail.
-Floodwaters destroyed the bridge during the summer of 2012.
-It just reopened up in 2017.
 Walking over it today, it’s hard to imagine how the waters could get that high.
 Mother Nature is just crazy.
-But this bridge is back to its old grandeur.
 The new design no longer allows visitors to look through the grated floor, calming the fears of people like my mom.
-But it still maintains is swing and bounce as you walk across.
+But it still maintains its swing and bounce as you walk across.

 A Muddy Mess